 I’m Marco Cecconi.
-I live in Kent, UK with my partner Michela and my son Yuri where I work from my bat-cave.
+I live in Trento, Italy with my wife Michela and my son Yuri where I work from my bat-cave.
 I fell in love with programming on a ZX Spectrum 48K in the 80’s, where I wrote games because I could not afford to have all I wanted.
 I then fell in love with the PC, with modems and BBSs and low level programming -- I still have some demos and a copy of SoftICE somewhere, along with some really early Slackware.

 I consider myself a developer with both wide and deep interests in the craft.
 I am particularly intrigued by trying to understand what it takes to build large-scale server applications and how to merge my interest for low level stuff with my interest for large systems.